From Paddock to Pre-Fab: Doing Timber Business in Queensland 2025 Conference

 2.00

-SigmaBuild Tour – Hybrid Pre-fabrication - TBC
+SigmaBuild Tour – Hybrid Pre-fabrication

 These buildings are a hybrid of some structural steel elements combined with CLT floor plates from X Lam, meySPAN13 LVL and plywood roof cassettes and meyFRAME12 LVL prefabricated wall frames.